gesucca/writings/README.md

 You **can**:
 * obviously, read it
-* print it for your reading confort
+* print it for your reading comfort

 You **shall**:
 * suggest it to your reader friends/relatives/whatever